The City of South Burlington recently awarded the bid for the Kennedy Drive Stormwater Ponds 5 & 6 Improvement Project.

 This project was funded by an agreement LC00A00394 awarded by the Environmental Protection Agency to the New England Interstate Water Pollution Control Commission in partnership with the Lake Champlain Basin Program.
 NEIWPCC manages LCBP’s personnel, contract, grant, and budget tasks and provides input on the program’s activities through a partnership with the LCBP Steering Committee.

-It is anticipated that construction will start in August of 2019 and be completed by the end of September 2019.
+It is anticipated that construction will start September 23, 2019 and be completed by the end of October 2019.